Fountain Maintenance

 DOSAGE: Add one cap-full (5 ml) per 40 gallons of capacity to a one gallon bucket of fountain water.

 DIRECTIONS: Shake the bottle well.
-Gently stir and pour this mixture into the fountain at several points around the edge.
-Wait five minutes for the blue to disperse.
+Gently pour and stir into the fountain at several points around the edge.
+Wait a few minutes for the blue to disperse.
 Re-treat if a darker tint is desired.
 When the fountain loses its blue coloration, re-treat the water.

 TIP!
-Wear gloves to avoid the pond tint staining your skin.
+Wear gloves to avoid staining your skin.